Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Algorithm and Complexity

-The memory savings of the dual architecture, as stated in part~\ref{prop2_p2} of Proposition~\ref{prop:memory} relative to part~\ref{prop2_p1}, scale linearly with the network depth $d$.
-Safety-critical aerospace and automotive certification standards restrict or prohibit dynamic memory allocation because heap fragmentation introduces unbounded allocation latency and complicates worst-case execution time (WCET) analysis~\cite{kopetz2022real, wilhelm2008worst, cullmann2010predictability}.
-By operating within a fixed static buffer, the proposed compiler admits WCET analysis and thereby addresses a binding constraint for embedded safety-filter certification.
+Safety-critical aerospace and automotive certification standards restrict or prohibit dynamic memory allocation because heap fragmentation introduces unbounded allocation latency and complicates WCET analysis~\cite{kopetz2022real, wilhelm2008worst, cullmann2010predictability}.
+The proposed compiler satisfies this constraint by construction: the emitted code contains no allocation call sites at all, so the absence of dynamic allocation is verifiable by inspection of the generated header rather than by testing.

 The following corollary is an immediate consequence of Proposition~\ref{prop:memory}.